Yoast/wordpress-seo/packages/components/README.md

 ## Requirements
+The Yoast/Components package is not pre-build.
+So if you would like to include `@yoast/components` into your project we will need a few steps to set it up.

+1. Install the package by running `yarn add @yoast/components`.
+2. Include Yoast/components into the babel-loader of your `webpack.config`.
+This will look something like this: `include: [ paths.appSrc, /node_modules[/\\](yoast-components|@yoast)[/\\].*/ ]`
+3. It can be that you will need presets for the `babel-loader`.
+These are: `presets: [ "@babel/preset-env", "@babel/preset-react" ]`

+	Note that you will also need to install these presets.
+Run `yarn add --dev @babel/preset-env @babel/preset-react`

+### Now the JavaScript has been taken care of, we need to make sure CSS will also load.

 Because we are importing CSS in our JavaScript, your JavaScript bundler needs to be able to interpret CSS.

 Therefore, you will need to use a css-loader in your bundler in order to use this package.

 E.g. in Webpack: https://webpack.js.org/loaders/css-loader/

+Make sure to add the CSS imports to your project. `import "@yoast/components/base";`

 ## Using the MultiSelect
 The `MultiSelect` component requires the presence of both [jQuery](https://jquery.com/download/) and [Select2](https://select2.org/getting-started/installation).
 Make sure that they are available on the global window object before the component is instantiated.